ferparra/My-Readwise/pages/Really Excited to Announ... (highlights).md

 	  You can also click "Replace" to replace the current block with the output.
 This is useful for improving the tone of existing writing, fixing grammar/spelling, and translation. https://t.co/6jWRi79PfN ([View Tweet](https://twitter.com/Bsunter/status/1614022925333729280))
 	- Do you have a prompt that the community would find useful?
 Contribute it to the built-in prompts list

 	  There's a TOML text file in the repo where you can add them.
-I encourage you to be creative and I'm especially interested in @logseq - specific prompts
+I encourage you to be creative and I'm especially interested in [[@logseq]] - specific prompts

 	  https://t.co/V0E42fZ3iE

 	  ![](https://pbs.twimg.com/media/FmYmiTNagAAiVlG.png) ([View Tweet](https://twitter.com/Bsunter/status/1614022929146335233))
 	- @logseq To get started, search "openai" in the logseq marketplace or update the plugin.
-Then hit cmd+g or select "gpt" from the block or slash menu.
+Then hit cmd+g or select "[[gpt]]" from the block or slash menu.

 	  You can check out the repo here https://t.co/dbZsGzw1ui